Grand Theft Auto: Vice City: Sound design and music production

 The game features 8,000 lines of recorded dialogue, four times the amount in Grand Theft Auto III.
 It contains over 90 minutes of cutscenes and nine hours of music, with more than 113 songs and commercials.
-The team was interested in the challenge of creating the game's soundtrack, particularly in contrast to Grand Theft Auto III's music, which Sam Houser described as "clearly satirical and its own thing".
-In developing the radio stations, the team wanted to reinforce the game's setting by collating a variety of songs from the 1980s and therefore performed extensive research.
-The radio stations were published by Epic Records in seven albums—known collectively as Grand Theft Auto: Vice City Official Soundtrack Box Set—alongside the game in October 2002.
-Vice City contains about "three times as much" talk radio as Grand Theft Auto III.
-Producer and talk show host Lazlow Jones stated that the small percentage of station listeners that actually call in are "insane"; in Vice City, the team "bumped it up a notch", emphasising the extremity.
-Dan Houser felt that the talk stations give depth to the game world.
+The team enjoyed the challenge of creating the game's soundtrack, particularly in contrast to Grand Theft Auto III's music, which Sam Houser described as "clearly satirical and its own thing".
+In developing the radio stations, the team wanted to reinforce the game's setting by curating a variety of songs from the 1980s, which required extensive research.
+The radio stations were published by Epic Records on seven albums—known collectively as Grand Theft Auto: Vice City Official Soundtrack Box Set—alongside the game in October 2002.
+Vice City contains about three times as much talk radio as Grand Theft Auto III.
+The developers emphasised the extremity of the callers' personalities, drawing from the experiences of producer and talk show host Lazlow Jones.
+Dan Houser felt the talk stations gave depth to the game world.

-Critical reception
+Reception

-Initial release
+Critical response

 Grand Theft Auto: Vice City was released to critical acclaim.
 Metacritic calculated an average score of 95 out of 100, indicating "universal acclaim", based on 62 reviews.
 It is Metacritic's highest-rated PlayStation 2 game of 2002, and the fifth-highest rated PlayStation 2 game overall, tied with a number of others.
 Reviewers liked the game's sound and music, open-ended gameplay, and open world design, though some criticism was directed at the controls and technical issues.
 IGN's Douglass Perry declared it "one of the most impressive games of 2002", and GameSpy's Raymond Padilla named the experience "deep, devilishly enjoyable, and unique".

 Reviewers generally considered the missions an improvement over Grand Theft Auto III, although some noted occasional awkwardness and frustration.
 IGN's Perry wrote that the game's missions give the player "a stronger feeling of being inside a story within a world that truly exists".
 Game Informer's Matt Helgeson found the missions to be more complex, and AllGame's Scott Alan Marriott felt that the storyline was improved as a result.
 Marriott also found the lead character of Tommy to be more engaging than Grand Theft Auto III's Claude; IGN's Perry felt that Rockstar "found the right person and the right choice", and Edge wrote that Tommy "sweats charisma", commending Ray Liotta's performance.

 The game's open world design was praised by reviewers, many of whom felt that it contained more detail and felt more alive than its predecessors.
-GameSpys Padilla made favourable comparisons between Vice City and Grand Theft Auto III's Liberty City, noting the former's level of detail.
-Game Revolution's Ben Silverman wrote that the game's depth is "unparalleled", praising the world's realism and detail, while AllGames Marriott commended the "ambitious scope in design".
+GameSpy's Padilla made favourable comparisons between Vice City and Grand Theft Auto III's Liberty City, noting the former's level of detail.
+Game Revolution's Ben Silverman wrote that the game's depth is "unparalleled", praising the world's realism and detail, while AllGame's Marriott commended the "ambitious scope in design".